wrode/Blog/_posts/2017/2017-02-05-blockchain.md

 These magic properties ensure that all the peers have an identical and up-to-date copy of the agreement.
 There is no central authority which owns the definitive agreed upon state, all the peers have their own a copy of this state.
 This is why Blockchains are referred to as decentralized; there is no central controller of the true agreement.

-![Enchanted documents][3]{:.img90}
+![Enchanted documents][3]{:.img80}

-In the example at the start of this post, we looked at an agreement about the ownership of a currency.
+In the example above, we looked at an agreement about the ownership of a currency.
 The magic rules of these documents would be:

 1. Each enchanted document contains a list of all accounts and their corresponding balances.
 2. People own accounts, and can send the balance in their own account to other accounts.

 In essence, these rules create a digital cash, the most famous example of which is Bitcoin.
 Contrary to Bitcoin however, the society in our example suddenly agreed that the local currency would be documented in this new way.
 The ownership of the local currency would be specified as balances next to the accounts on *the agreement*.

 In the real world however, no society maintains their currency in this way.
 For the agreement named Bitcoin, the balance in each account is only a number which specifies ownership of bitcoins - which has no link to any existing currency.

 Yet, we still hear about bitcoins being worth a lot of dollars.

 The reason why bitcoins are worth dollars is because people, like you and me, are willing to trade our dollars with bitcoins.
 We trade our dollars to increase the number next to our accounts in the bitcoin agreement.
 Just like with traditional currencies, the only reason it has value, is because people believe that it is valuable.

----

-Thinking about bitcoin (and other cryptocurrencies) as a digital version of physical cash can be a little misleading.
-Whenever you send someone your bitcoins, a bitcoin does not move physically from you to them.
-Instead, the distributed agreement about the ownership of bitcoin is updated.
-The balance on your account is reduced, and the balance on the recipients account is increased.
-The process is presented in the illustration below:

-![AtoB][4]{:.img70}

----
+![Bitcoin][5]{:.img35}

 The Bitcoin agreement went live in 2009, and the software behind the protocol was made completely open, so anyone could view how the magic really worked.
 This allowed people to make changes and create copies of the original.
 These new blockchains are like other sets of enchanted documents that follow different rules regarding how the agreement is updated.